LEARN

 How to Load Balance Your RV

-2. Keep items you pack properly distributed throughout the RV, ensuring equal weiht is put on the left and right sides.
+2. Keep items you pack properly distributed throughout the RV, ensuring equal weight is put on the left and right sides.
 Remember: the ideal hitch weight for travel trailers and fifth wheels is 10-15%, and toy haulers is 15-20%.

 3. Make sure packed items are as close to the ground as possible to lower the center of gravity as you tow.